ollie-troward/ollietroward-website/blog/content/posts/mental-health-and-fitness.md

 Further down the line I kept up my momentum and now do 4 exercise classes a week.
 I'm fitter, more enthusiastic and energetic than I remember being in my teens and early 20s.
 But most of all, every morning after a workout, my mental health levels feel optimum.
 Not surprising you see successful leaders in the 21st century, thin, lean and ready for the next challenge.

-Oh and if you're curious on how many journey went, I recently posted a comparison on social media that you can see below 😅.
+Oh and if you're curious on how my journey went, I recently posted a comparison on social media that you can see below 😅.

 {{< image src="/img/mecomparison.jpg" alt="Ollie before and after exercise routines" position="center">}}